What to see in Noto, Sicily

 A very good reason to visit in May is the colorful Infiorata di Noto.
 This annual festival usually takes place in the last week of May in the historic center on Via Nicolaci.

 The festival began as an idea over 20 years ago, by artists from Noto and Genzano, a commune in Rome.
 Designated streets are decorated with art all in floral display.
-Artists begin painting and drawing on the street on Friday, and by Saturday, it’s ready for the crowds to view.
+Artists begin painting and drawing on the street on Friday.
+By Saturday, it’s ready for the crowds to view.

 Via Nicolaci is also the street where you can find the ‘Insta-worthy‘ Villadorata Palace.
 It’s home to the ‘most beautiful balconies in the world,’ and the achingly chic luxury boutique hotel, Seven Rooms Villadorata.